mipear/dwragored/README.md

 ### Defensive Programming

 Before deleting a swim or location, users are asked if they are sure they would like to delete it.
-Only users who are logged in can alter their own posts.
+Only users who are logged in can create, update, and delete both swim and location posts in order to protect users' posts.

 ## Deployment